Conrad Logan: Return to Rochdale

 On 10 August 2016, Logan re-joined Rochdale on a six-month contract.
 He made 11 appearances in those six months prior to signing an extension until the end of the 2016–17 season.

 Mansfield Town

 Logan joined Mansfield Town on 10 May 2017.
 He was released by Mansfield at the end of the 2019–20 season.

 Forest Green Rovers (loan)

 On 24 January 2020, Logan joined Forest Green Rovers on loan until the end of the season.

 Anstey Nomads, Stamford AFC and return to Anstey Nomads

 In November 2020, Logan turned down offers from Football League clubs and joined United Counties League Premier Division club Anstey Nomads as a player and a coach with the club's junior team and a guide to the club's other coaches.

 In January 2021, Logan signed for non-league side Stamford.
 However, he returned to Anstey Nomads six months later.

-On 30 October 2025, Logan retired from playing, remaining with Anstey Nomads in the role of first-team coach.